eiahb3838ya/PHBS_ML_for_quant_project/README.md

 ![images](10%20readmeMaterial/expand.png)

-Figure 3.
-Flow chart of the expanding window backtest model for short-term timing strategy
+<center>Figure 3.
+Flow chart of the expanding window backtest model for short-term timing strategy</center>

 As we can see from Figure 3, every 20 consecutive trading days the training dataset will expand 20 more days' data.